Creating custom questions

 - Project exercise

-For programming exercise questions, you’ll also have the option of selecting a template that will pre-fill the question editor with a CoderPad-validated programming exercise.
+For coding exercise questions, you’ll also have the option of selecting a template that will pre-fill the question editor with a CoderPad-validated programming exercise.

 Create multiple choice questions